 Understanding what is veteran in Australia involves recognising the dedication and sacrifices of those who served in the ADF.
 The veteran community includes individuals who completed active duty, participated in operational roles, or provided essential support.
-With almost 600,000 veterans in Australia, many face unique challenges during and after service.
+With over 600,000 veterans in Australia, many face unique challenges during and after service.
 Gaining insight into their experiences helps society give the support needed for their health, wellbeing, and transition to civilian life.

 In Australia, veterans are individuals who served in the Australian Defence Force (ADF) as full-time members or eligible reservists.
 Their roles span from active duty in combat to providing critical operational support, contributing to the nation’s safety and resilience.
 Recognising their service is crucial, as many veterans encounter distinct challenges post-service, underscoring the need for tailored support and accessible resources to ensure their wellbeing.